 We have changed how we talk about accessing certain NHS services online.
 We now call this logging in to your NHS account, whether you use the NHS App or the NHS website to do this.
 The services we offer have not changed.

-If you have not proven who you are to get full access to the NHS App, you’ll see a message on the homepage telling you to prove your identity to get full access.
+If you have not proven who you are to get full access to your NHS account, you'll see a message on the first screen after you've logged into the NHS App or the NHS website, telling you to prove your identity to get full access.

-If you do not see this message, you already have full access to the NHS App.
+If you do not see this message, you already have full access to your account.

 Your GP surgery chooses the level of detail available for you to see in your record.
 They may also choose to switch off features, like appointment booking, if they need to.

-- get your NHS COVID Pass for travel abroad
+- view and download your NHS COVID Pass for travel abroad

 - book and manage appointments